 Another reason for a morning meal is that you can not only have some protein at that time, but also carbohydrates.
 And as carbs let you work out with intensity, as we said above, loading up some of them in the mornings should counter a lack of carbs during the day.

 If you are used to having a pre-workout meal this won’t make up entirely for it, but it at least should help tide you over.

 This should work especially well if you can adjust to having your workouts within a couple of hours of this morning meal, as your carbohydrate reserves will then be quite high.
 If your workouts take place after a long day of fasting, you might feel rather drained.

 However, many people of course can’t simply go and do their workouts when they would be most beneficial, especially during Ramadan.

-A bit of flexibility might help: Instead of doing your workouts at your normal times, during Ramadan do them when you have time and feel the most energetic.
+A bit of flexibility might help: Instead of your normal times, during Ramadan do your workouts when you have time and feel the most energetic.
 A workout done when you feel you have the energy and can do it with intensity is better than a workout you squeeze in and do hurriedly, just because in theory your energy reserves would be better.

 7. Get Enough Fluids

 When talking about nutrition, we also shouldn’t forget about getting enough fluids.
 In my video about how much water you need per day, I said thirst is a good indicator for when you have to drink.
 However, during Ramadan you can’t drink when you are thirsty.

 Therefore Ramadan is one of the few times where my advice is to load up on fluids preemptively, before thirst takes place.
 Especially for those of you living in hot climates this is rather important; even more so, when you want to do a workout during the day.